prismicio-community/java-kit/README.md

 ### Install the kit for your project through [Maven](http://maven.apache.org/)

-You can find this library in our own Maven repository (hosted on Github).
+You can find this library in our own Maven repository (hosted on S3).

 ```
 <repository>